Tinnitus Relief Guide

 Final Observations from the Notebook

-Looking back at my 15 notebook entries, I can see a pattern.
+Looking back at my dozens of notebook entries, I can see a pattern.
 The supplements didn't work like a volume knob; they worked more like a filter.
 They didn't make the sound go away, but they changed the way I reacted to it.
-When I was younger and setting up shows, I wish someone had handed me a pair of plugs and told me about the audio tech safety protocol that could have saved me from this.
+When I was younger and setting up shows, I wish someone had handed me a pair of plugs and told me about the risks of long-term exposure.
 Now, my protocol is all about damage control.
+I’m an audio guy who effectively ruined his own hearing, which is a bit like a chef losing his sense of taste—ironic, frustrating, and entirely my own fault.

 This site is for informational and entertainment purposes only.
 I am not a licensed healthcare provider, financial advisor, or attorney.
 Seek professional counsel before making any health or financial decisions.